David Stockton

-David Stockton (born June 24, 1991) is an American professional basketball player for the Fort Wayne Mad Ants of the NBA G League.
-He played college basketball for Gonzaga University and is the son of Hall of Fame point guard John Stockton.
+David James Stockton (born June 24, 1991) is an American professional basketball player who last played for the Valley Suns of the NBA G League.
+He played college basketball for the Gonzaga Bulldogs and is the son of Hall of Fame point guard John Stockton.

 High school career

 Stockton attended Gonzaga Preparatory School in Spokane, Washington.
-As a senior in 2008–09, he averaged 12.4 points in 20 games as he helped lead the Bullpups to a 24-6 record.
-He led all scorers with 22 points as Gonzaga Prep defeated Inglemoor 72-64 in overtime to claim fourth place in the 2009 Washington State Class 4A Basketball Tournament.
-He also quarterbacked Prep's football team to an 8-2 record as senior.
+As a senior in 2008–09, he averaged 12.4 points in 20 games as he helped lead the Bullpups to a 24–6 record.
+He led all scorers with 22 points as Gonzaga Prep defeated Inglemoor 72–64 in overtime to claim fourth place in the 2009 Washington State Class 4A Basketball Tournament.
+He also quarterbacked Prep's football team to an 8–2 record as senior.

 College career

 After redshirting the 2009–10 season, Stockton joined the Gonzaga Bulldogs for his freshman season in 2010–11.
 He appeared in 34 of 35 games off the bench as he averaged 4.2 points, 1.3 rebounds and 2.1 assists in 15.6 minutes per game.

 In his sophomore season, Stockton started his first career game in the season opener against Eastern Washington, before coming off the bench for the rest of the season.
 In 33 games, he averaged 3.7 points, 1.0 rebounds and 2.4 assists in 16.8 minutes per game.

 In his junior season, Stockton appeared in all 35 games with his lone start coming against Lewis-Clark State College.
 He scored a season-high 13 points against the Warriors to best his 12-point performance opening-night against Southern Utah.
 He averaged 3.7 points, 1.7 rebounds, 3.4 assists and 1.5 steals in 18.7 minutes per game.

 In his senior season, Stockton was named to the 2014 WCC All-Tournament Team after helping Gonzaga win the tournament.
 In 36 games (all starts), he averaged 7.4 points, 2.4 rebounds, 4.2 assists and 1.5 steals in 27.8 minutes per game.